ruth1445/neuro-heuristics/README.md

 This neuro heuristics project is a part of a larger passion project where I map human cognitive traits onto machine behaviour.
 It aims to be equal parts model evaluation and behavioural science, even though I lack formal training in the latter.
-My love and fascination for langauges and human cognition pulled me towards the emerging frontier of LLM cognition.
+My love and fascination for languages and human cognition pulled me towards the emerging frontier of LLM cognition.
 Specifically in this project, I wanted to explore how large langauge models exhibit cognitive biases like anchoring, satisficing, and recency.

 Heuristics used:
 1. Anchoring - Does a strong numerical or semantic anchor in the prompt skew the model's prompt?